 However do note that if you wish to access all of the information and tools on Mark’s site, you will have to buy one or more of his up-sells which will amount to a lot of money and monthly charges.
 Is it worth it?

-I’d say yes if there weren’t better alternatives, but there are.
+I’d say yes if there weren’t better alternatives, but there are like Wealthy Affiliate.
 But that’s something I will point out a little later.
-First the up-sells…
+And frankly, here is a list of 7 recommended affiliate training programs, one of which is Affiorama, but the other 6 are arguably better.

 There are several and each can be quite expensive, which is why instead of Affilorama, I suggest a better program for affiliate marketing training: Wealthy Affiliate, which only has 1 paid membership level that gives you every sort of affiliate training you need and it’s higher quality than Affilorama in my opinion.